finos/datahub/README.md

 The core library will however remain as vanilla and un-opinionated as possible.

-Many of the features of datahub are drawn from existing python libraies dedicated to some facet of synthetic generation - Datahub while offering a lot of it's own functionality directly pulls in other libraries where applicable.
+Many of the features of datahub are drawn from existing python libraries dedicated to some facet of synthetic generation - Datahub while offering a lot of it's own functionality directly pulls in other libraries where applicable.